MariaMoiron/Vedder_etal_m2_quails/README.md

 # Vedder_etal_m2_quails
+This repository contains R-codes used for a project on quantitative genetics of maternal effects and genotype-by-environment interactions with using data from captive Japanese quails.
+Specifically, the repository contains R-codes used in the following study:

-R-code associated to MS "Rapid decline of prenatal maternal effects with age is independent of postnatal environment in a precocial bird"
+Vedder O, Tschirren B, Postma E, Moiron M; Rapid decline of prenatal maternal effects with age is independent of postnatal environment in a precocial bird. bioRxiv (doi: 10.1101/2023.05.26.542383)

+For any further information on statistical analyses, please contact: Maria Moiron, email: mariamoironc@gmail.com

+Code: All R code is available in the main folder and scripts are numbered in order of use from 001 to 004.
+Scripts titles should be self-explanatory, but each script contains a "Description of script and Instructions" section with further information.